On Ice (Bambee album)

-On Ice is the debut album by Norwegian pop singer Bambee, released in 2000.
+On Ice is the debut album by Norwegian pop singer Bambee, released in Scandinavia in 2000.

 Production

 The album was supposed to be released by Scandinavian Records, and the first single "Candy Girl" was released already in 1997.
 The song was branded as a parody of "Barbie Girl", replete with the same style of high-pitched vocals sung by Lene Nystrøm in the latter song.
 For the time being, a full-length Bambee album did not materialize, until she was signed by CNR Music under the Arcade Records umbrella.

 The track "Bumble Bee" was featured in the Dance Dance Revolution video game series, specifically the 3rdMIX and 4thMIX installments.
 "Bumble Bee" also appeared in the video game In The Groove 2 along with "Baby Baby" and "Typical Tropical".
-"Typical Tropical" has also appeared in Dance Dance Revolution Solo 2000.
+"Typical Tropical" has also appeared in Dance Dance Revolution Solo 2000 and an unknown YouTube channel uploaded its music video, and was never released on Bambee's.
+On the 13th of February 2026, a lyric video for "Bumble Bee" was published.

 Charts

 The album charted on the Norwegian VG-lista for two weeks, peaking at #33.